tszheichoi/awesome-sensor-logger/COORDINATES.md

 Due to legacy reasons and backwards compatibility reasons, there are some key differences in interpreting the yaw value:

 1. On iOS, north means the _true north_, whereas on Android, it refers to the _magnetic north_.
 You may have to account for this difference if you are comparing absolute values measured across platforms, though factors such as the accuracy of the magnetometer may outweigh such differences.
-2. On iOS, `yaw` increases when you turn counterclockwise around the `z` axis (as pictured above).
-On Android, `yaw` increases when you turn clockwise around the `z` axis (opposite to pictured above, i.e. east is +π/2 and west is -π/2).
+2. On iOS, `yaw` increases when you turn counterclockwise around the `z` axis (as pictured above, positive rotation around positive `z` following the right-handed system).
+On Android, `yaw` increases when you turn clockwise around the `z` axis (opposite to pictured above, negative rotation around positive `z` following the right-handed system; i.e. east is +π/2 and west is -π/2).
-3. On iOS, `pitch` decreases as you rotate around the `x` axis clockwise.
-On Android, `pitch` decreases as you rotate around the `x` axis counterclockwise (i.e. tiling the phone's top edge towards you and the phone's bottom edge away from you when you hold your phone normally)
+3. On iOS, `pitch` decreases as you rotate around the `x` axis clockwise (negative rotation around positive `x` following the right-handed system).
+On Android, `pitch` decreases as you rotate around the `x` axis counterclockwise (i.e. tiling the phone's top edge towards you and the phone's bottom edge away from you when you hold your phone normally, positive rotation around positive `x` following the right-handed system)

 Further, on Android, there are additional Orientations you can log with various trade-offs.
 See https://github.com/tszheichoi/awesome-sensor-logger/blob/main/ORIENTATION.md.